MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/packet/nf-packet-netpacketisipv6.md

 ---
 UID: NF:packet.NetPacketIsIpv6
 title: NetPacketIsIpv6 function (packet.h)
-description: The NetPacketIsIpv6 method determines if a NET_PACKET is an IPv6 packet.
-This method is reserved for system use.
-Do not call this method from your code. tech.root: netvista ms.assetid: dfb23a00-13fb-4c66-a950-8ec080dee7a5 ms.date: 01/30/2019
+description: The NetPacketIsIpv6 function determines if a NET_PACKET is an IPv6 packet.
+This function is reserved for system use.
+Do not call this function from your code. tech.root: netvista ms.assetid: dfb23a00-13fb-4c66-a950-8ec080dee7a5 ms.date: 01/30/2019